 Journal of Advances In Allergy & Immunologic Diseases(JAAID)

-STATs and IRFs in Innate Immunity: From Transcriptional Regulators to Therapeutic TargetsSubmit Manuscript no this topic Topic Articles: 0
+STATs and IRFs in Innate Immunity: From Transcriptional Regulators to Therapeutic TargetsSubmit Manuscript on this topic

 Signal Transducer and Activator of Transcription (STAT) and Interferon Regulatory Factor (IRF) are important transcriptional regulators that modulate crucial aspects of innate and adaptive immunity.
 Among their activating signals are cytokines and growth factors, including interferons (IFNs), interleukins (ILs) and growth factors such as EGF and PDGF.
 Also many oncogenic signals and pathogenic responses, dependent on pattern-recognition receptors (PRRs), act as STAT and IRF activators.